oracle/terraform-provider-oci/website/docs/r/email_sender.html.markdown

 The following attributes are exported:

+* `compartment_id` - The OCID for the compartment.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `email_address` - The email address of the sender.
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `id` - The unique OCID of the sender.
 * `is_spf` - Value of the SPF field.
-For more information about SPF, please see [SPF Authentication](https://docs.cloud.oracle.com/iaas/Content/Email/Concepts/emaildeliveryoverview.htm#spf).
+For more information about SPF, please see [SPF Authentication](https://docs.cloud.oracle.com/iaas/Content/Email/Concepts/overview.htm#components).
 * `state` - The current status of the approved sender.
 * `time_created` - The date and time the approved sender was added in "YYYY-MM-ddThh:mmZ" format with a Z offset, as defined by RFC 3339.